radiantlogic-v8/documentation-new/documentation/sys-admin-guide/interception.md

 1. From the Main Control Panel > Settings Tab > Interception section > Global Interception sub section.

 2. On the right side, enable the operations you want to intercept.
-Save the settings and then you can edit the script.
-The script file is located at <RLI_HOME>\vds_server\custom\src\com\rli\scripts\intercept\globalIntercept.java
+Save the settings and then you can edit the globalintercept.java script.

 ![An image showing ](Media/Image3.119.jpg)

 Figure 1: Global Interception Settings

-3. After your script has been customized, save the file and then rebuild the intercept.jar with ANT.
-On the RadiantOne machine, rebuild the fidsync.jar with ANT using the following syntax:
+3. After your script has been customized, save the file and then rebuild the intercept.jar
-C:\radiantone\vds\vds_server\custom>c:\radiantone\vds\ant\bin\ant.bat buildjars

 4. Restart the RadiantOne service.
 Your script logic is now invoked for the operations you have enabled.